-In conducting our business, the Company seeks to minimise waste, reduce our impact on the environment and reduce the use of energy and resources and is accredited to ISO14001 Environmental Management Systems and regularly reports on safety and environmental performance matters to the Board and the RPM group.
-The Company aims to meet the demand for its products and services in ways that are economically, environmentally and socially responsible.
+In conduction of business, the Company seeks to minimise waste, reduce our impact on the environment and reduce the use of energy and resources and is accredited to ISO14001 Environmental Management Systems and regularly reports on safety and environmental performance matters to the Board and the RPM group.
+The company aims to meet the demand for its products and services in ways which are economically, environmentally and socially responsible.

-The company always considers the environmental impact of our neighbours and plans working hours accordingly to avoid noise pollution to the local housing estate.
+The company always considers the environmental impact on our neighbours and plans working hours accordingly to avoid noise pollution to the local housing estate.

 S172(1) (E) “The desirability of the Company maintaining a reputation for high standards of business conduct”

-The Board periodically reviews and approves business conduct frameworks, such as standards of conduct, policies and procedures related thereto, and ensures personnel participates in training covering topics regarding health and safety, bribery and corruption, data protection, cyber security and modern slavery.
-All personnel has access to the RPM Compliance Hotline, as well as the RPM reporting platform through which any compliance or ethics issues can be discussed or reported.
-The Company also performs due diligence before entering into new supplier or distributor agreements.
+The Board periodically reviews and approves business conduct frameworks, such as standards of conduct, policies and procedures related thereto, and ensures personnel participate in training covering topics regarding health and safety, bribery and corruption, data protection, cyber security and modern slavery.
+All personnel have access to the RPM Compliance Hotline, as well as the RPM reporting platform through which any compliance or ethics issues can be discussed or reported.
+The Company also performs due diligence before entering in to new supplier or distributor agreements.
 These measures help to ensure high standards of business conduct are maintained.

 S172(1) (F) “The need to act fairly as between shareholders of the Company”

 After weighing up all relevant factors, the Directors consider which course of action best enables delivery of the Company's strategy through the long-term, taking into consideration the impact on the Company's stakeholders.

 Below, we outline some of the principal decisions made by the Board over the year, explain how the Directors have engaged with, or in relation to, the different key shareholders and how shareholders' interests were considered as part of the decision-making process.